A Symbol is a primitive data type in JavaScript that represents a unique and persistent identifier.

 Global Symbols with Symbol.for()

 Another different use of Symbols occurs with the Symbol.for() method.
-This allows you to create a global symbol that is accessible throughout the execution environment.
+This allows creating a global symbol that is accessible throughout the runtime environment.

-If you try to create a symbol with the same key, it will return the same symbol.
-In other words, Symbol.for() maintains a kind of “global registry” of symbols.
+If you try to create a symbol with the same key, it returns the same symbol.
+That is, Symbol.for() maintains a kind of “global registry” of symbols.

 const globalSymbol1 = Symbol.for('mySymbol');